aleelatey/LED-LIghts/README.md

 ground to ground
 5v to 5v

 I used a 2.4amp 5v power plug to run 50 lights.
-Works fine.